Hurricane Joaquin: Preparations

-On September 30, Virginian governor Terry McAuliffe declared a state of emergency for the entire state owing to heavy rains, unrelated to the hurricane, and the threat of Joaquin.
-The City of Norfolk also declared an emergency.
-Connecticut Governor Dannel Malloy advised residents to be prepared for potential impacts from the hurricane, as did Governor Andrew Cuomo of New York.
-On October 1, Governors Larry Hogan, Chris Christie, Pat McCrory, and Nikki Haley declared a state of emergency for Maryland, New Jersey, North Carolina, and South Carolina respectively.
-Ocracoke Island, North Carolina, was placed under a mandatory evacuation at 3:00 p.m.
-EDT (19:00 UTC).
-In New Jersey, the state of emergency caused the annual Bike MS: City to Shore Ride to be canceled for the first time in its 35-year history.
+From Joaquin's genesis on September 28 until October 1, several weather models indicated Joaquin could make landfall on or closely approach the East Coast of the United States.
+This threat prompted the governors of Maryland, New Jersey, North Carolina, South Carolina, and Virginia (including the City of Norfolk) to declare states of emergency.
+A mandatory evacuation order for Ocracoke Island, North Carolina, was placed at 3:00 p.m.
+EDT (19:00 UTC) on October 1.
+In New Jersey, the annual Bike MS: City to Shore Ride was canceled for the first time in its 35-year history.
+Joaquin eventually turned northeastwards and did not directly impact the United States.

 On the afternoon of October 2, a tropical storm watch was issued for Bermuda, and a hurricane warning was in effect late on October 3.
 As a precaution, Royal Bermuda Regiment soldiers were placed on standby, and some emergency equipment was stationed on the east end of the Causeway to prepare for the possibility of the road becoming impassable; officials ultimately closed the Causeway late on October 4, near the height of the storm, and partially reopened it the next morning.
 By October 3, two cruise ships had canceled their scheduled stops to Bermuda.
 Most commercial flights to and from the island on October 4 were canceled, and L.F.
 Wade International Airport suspended all operations that afternoon.
 Public and private schools were scheduled to close on October 5, though one institution was prepared for use as an emergency shelter.
 The approaching hurricane halted ferry and bus services.